Amanda in front of mural for CreateSpace residency

 A little about me.

-Amanda (they/them) is a neurodiverse, queer, Chinese-Canadian born, recovering perfectionist and empathic human.
+Amanda (they/them) is a neurodiverse, queer, Chinese, recovering perfectionist and empathic human.
 Their work aims to connect with others in one’s search for self identity and understanding.

 Amanda has always been interested in life as a journey.
 Amanda’s black and white, hand-drawn illustrations of Emotional Maps explore intangible feelings using maps as their commentary on how we are not born with a roadmap to life.
 They also paint boots and legs with acrylic, bringing to question assumptions of gender expression.
 Amanda is inspired by architecture, tourism and transit maps, 1950s pop art, mental health and gender.